Woodworking Hand Tools

 Detailed below is an informational guide on some of the most common hand tools utilized by both beginner-level and expert woodworkers for a variety of projects.

 By learning how these tools are commonly used and how they may best serve your own woodworking project, you can determine if they may be necessary for your own endeavors, whether you are attempting casual Do-It-Yourself (DIY) woodworking, or are a beginner looking to expand your arsenal of useful woodworking hand tools.
+With a collection of these tools, along with a portable workbench, you should be ready to tackle most jobs.

 Common uses of a rip handsaw: